drocks1234/EgiArcade/README.md

-# Snake Game and Money Tycoon
+# Snake Game and Money Tycoon v1.1.7

-This repository contains two classic games: Snake and Money Tycoon.
+This repository contains two classic games: Snake and Money Tycoon, now with improved features and mobile support.
 Snake is a game where the player moves a snake around the game board and tries to eat food while avoiding collision with the walls or the snake's own body.
 Money Tycoon is an incremental game where the player earns money by clicking a button and investing in various businesses to increase their passive income.

 Both games are built with JavaScript and use HTML canvas for rendering.

 ## Getting started

 To play the games, open the `index.html` file in a web browser.
 You can choose between Snake and Money Tycoon by clicking the respective buttons on the main menu.
-You can control the snake in Snake game using the arrow keys on your keyboard.
+You can control the snake in Snake game using the arrow keys on your keyboard or touch controls on mobile devices.
 In Money Tycoon, you can click the button to earn money and buy businesses and upgrades using the on-screen buttons.

 ## How to play